rfc-editor/errata-report-process/draft-rpc-errata-process.md

 reports.
 The SSP identity is added to the record and the individual is able to edit, verify, or reject each erratum.

-The Notes field allows users to submit information in any fashion they like, so there is a possibility of multiple errors being reported in this field.
+The Notes field allows reporters to submit information in any fashion they like, so there is a possibility of multiple errors being reported in this field.
 The SSP is able to split the report into multiple records to maintain one record per erratum report, as